jadijadi/lpic1book/content/1044_manage_disk_quotas.md

       /dev/sda1       5    5000       0               2       0       0
 ```

-This is not easy if you have many users so you can use `repquota` as follow:
+This is not easy if you have many users, so you can use `repquota` as follow:

 ```text
 # repquota -u -a